Mayank11104/aws-infra-platform/README.md

 ---

-### Phase 5 — Ansible: Inventory + Roles
+### Phase 5 — Ansible: From Ad-hoc to Roles

 With the infrastructure fully provisioned by Terraform, Ansible takes over for configuration management.
+The entire Ansible journey is documented here — from the very first ping to fully automated role-based deployments.

-#### Inventory
+#### Step 1: Inventory Setup

-A static inventory (`inventory/hosts.ini`) organises the three environments into named groups:
+We started by configuring a static inventory (`inventory/hosts.ini`) that organises all three environments into named groups:

 ```ini
 [env_dev]